 Deliciously Simple Dinner Rolls

-The amazing rolls in this recipe are easy and can be made a day ahead of time.
-Just bake on Thanksgiving morning, or about an hour before your meal.
+These amazing dinner rolls are easy and can be made a day ahead of time.
+Just bake on Thanksgiving morning or about an hour before your meal.

 You do not have to be right.
 Even when you are right, you don't have to be right.
 Remember, it is always better to be kind than to be right.